Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

 \section{Neutron and nuclear matter at $\theta=\pi$}

 In this section, we describe our efforts to model the properties of dense nuclear matter at $\theta = \pm \pi$, taking into account changes to the strength of nuclear interactions.
 Despite developments in Effective Field Theory (EFT) methods to describe nuclear interactions, the connection between fundamental parameters that appear in the QCD Lagrangian (the quark mass matrix ${\cal M}_q$ and $\theta$) and the parameters needed to describe interactions between nucleons remains elusive.
-This is because the quark mass dependence of the low-energy constants (LECs) in the EFT that describe the strength of interactions at short distances are poorly known.
+This is because the quark mass dependence of the low-energy constants (LECs) in the EFT that describe the strength of interactions at short distances is poorly known.
 Nevertheless, earlier studies have provided useful insights to address the question of the quark mass dependence of the nucleon-nucleon interaction.

 We first briefly summarize earlier work in Refs.~\cite{Beane:2002vs,Epelbaum:2002gb,Berengut:2013nh} which are based on nuclear potentials derived from \ChiEFT as they are better suited to address how nuclear interactions are altered by changes to the quark mass matrix.
-To assess the quark mass dependence of the nuclear interactions at momentum scales of relevance to large nuclei and neutron-rich matter encountered in neutron stars, we next compare results from \ChiEFT and three scenarios in RMFT.
+To assess the quark mass dependence of the nuclear interactions at momentum scales of relevance to the large nuclei and neutron-rich matter encountered in neutron stars, we next compare results from \ChiEFT and the three scenarios in RMFT which we will use to extract phenomenological results, summarized in Table~\ref{tab:Ksigma}.

-In \ChiEFT nuclear forces are derived by explicitly including the contribution from pion-exchanges and the short-distances components are included through a systematic expansion of operators of increasing dimension constructed from nucleon fields consistent with the symmetries of low-energy QCD.
+In \ChiEFT, nuclear forces are derived by explicitly including the contribution from pion-exchange as well as the short-distances components, which are included through a systematic expansion of operators of increasing dimension constructed from nucleon fields consistent with the symmetries of low-energy QCD.
 Such a low energy EFT description is expected to be applicable for $n_B \lesssim 2n_{\rm sat}$, and is described in Sec~\ref{sec:ChiPTMBPT}.
 We employ \ChiEFT potentials at order N$^2$LO and perform calculations of the energy per particle in pure neutron matter (PNM) using many-body perturbation theory (MBPT).
-In this case, the quark mass dependence is taken into account through its modification of the pion mass, nucleon masses, $g_A$, and $f_\pi$.
+In this case, the quark mass dependence is taken into account through its modification of the pion mass, nucleon masses, the axial coupling constant $g_A$, and the pion decay constant$f_\pi$.